 2. The branch office determines who is considered to be a predator.
-For those who are not Jehovah’s Witnesses, the branch office is like a headquarters for JWs and it oversees hundreds of congregations.
+For those who are not former Jehovah’s Witnesses, the branch office is like a headquarters for JWs, and it oversees hundreds of congregations.
 A branch office may not be in the same country as the congregation it oversees.
-For example, the branch office in Mexico oversees Guatemala, Honduras, and four other countries.
+For example, as of this writing, the branch office in Mexico oversees Guatemala, Honduras, and four other countries.
 The branch office in Germany serves that country and three others.

 If the branch office does not deem him a “predator,” no warnings are issued and the matter is kept private and confidential.

 Who is considered a known child molester?
 The January 1, 1997, Watchtower article ‘Let Us Abhor What Is Wicked’ mentions … that a man ‘known to have been a child molester’ does not qualify for privileges in the congregation.
 The expression ‘known to have been a child molester’ has reference to how such a man is considered in the community and in the Christian congregation. … Keep in mind that the branch office, not the local body of elders, determines whether one who has sexually abused a child is considered a known child molester.